Collective Giving Funds

 Up-to-date Access to Your Account Information

-Account Advisors can access your account balance, view past activity and previous Quarterly Statements of Activity on the FJC Donor Portal.
+Account Advisors can access your account balance, view past activity and previous Quarterly Statements of Activity on the FJC Account Portal.
 This will allow Advisors to see, who has contributed to the account, what distributions are in process, etc. If there is any additional information needed that is not available online, FJC will provide the information upon request.

 Funds are Available for Distribution at Any Time